How to write or conduct a good interview in journalism?

 • Blog Post

-How to write a good interview in journalism?
+How to write or conduct a good interview in journalism?

 The interview in journalism is a widely used format, published as a storytelling or as Q&A. An interview is a discussion on a specific topic between a journalist or interviewer and a person, called the interviewee.
 It is different from simply gathering information from a source, it is something deeper.
 Discover 14 useful tips for conducting a good interview.